kdacosta0/tas-performance-testing/README.md

 ## How It Works

-The testing process is fully automated:
+The testing process is fully automated and handles two primary workflows:

-1. The `make env` command discovers the necessary Fulcio, Rekor, and TSA endpoints from your OpenShift cluster and prompts you for OIDC credentials, creating a `.env` file.
+1.  **Signing (`sign` tests):**
-2. When a test is initiated (e.g., `make test-smoke`), the `Makefile` first builds and starts the **Go Crypto Helper** service in the background.
+    * When a `sign` test is initiated (e.g., `make smoke`), the `Makefile` first builds and starts the **Go Crypto Helper** service in the background.
-3. A k6 test script is then executed.
-Each virtual user in the k6 test requests unique cryptographic materials (keypair, signature, etc.) from the Go helper.
+    * The k6 test script then executes.
+Each virtual user requests unique cryptographic materials from the Go helper.
-4. Using these materials, the k6 script performs a signing workflow against the live TAS endpoints, recording performance metrics.
+    * Using these materials, the k6 script performs a signing workflow against the live TAS endpoints, outputting Rekor UUIDs for each successful entry.

+2.  **Verifying (`verify` tests):**
+    * When a `verify` test is initiated (e.g., `make verify-smoke`), the `Makefile` first checks if a list of test data (`rekor_uuids_*.txt`) exists.
+    * If the data file does not exist, it **automatically runs the corresponding signing test** to generate it.
+    * It then runs the k6 verification script, which queries the Rekor and TSA endpoints using the generated data to simulate a realistic read-heavy workload.

-5. Once the test is complete, the Go helper is automatically shut down, and results are saved to the `results/` directory.
+Once any test is complete, detailed results are saved as JSON files in the `results/` directory.

 ## Quick Start